Neutrogena Bright Boost Illuminating Brightening Serum With Turmeric Review

 Review

-Results you may expect from using Neutrogena Bright Boost Illuminating Brightening Serum With Turmeric:
+Does Neutrogena Bright Boost Illuminating Brightening Serum With Turmeric Work?

-Quite moisturizing: Neutrogena Bright Boost Illuminating Brightening Serum With Turmeric has a moisturizing rating of 5.3 out of 10.
+According to CreamScan analysis, Neutrogena Bright Boost Illuminating Brightening Serum With Turmeric is quite moisturizing, with a moisturizing rating of 5.3 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 2.0 out of 10 and a very high humectancy of 8.6 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%) and Propylene Glycol (est. ≈2.0%).